Awadje/100-days-of-code-2/log.md

 **Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)

 ### Day 7: August 17, 2019

 **Today's Progress**: Worked implementing a unit testing framework on the gatsby blog.

 **Thoughts:** Now that the framework is implemented I can dive into unit testing with Jest! :metal:

 **Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)

+### Day 8: August 18, 2019

+**Today's Progress**: Wrote the first unit test for my Gatsby site.
+Snapshot testing the blog-post template.
+Also setup Netlify to run it in the deployment pipeline.

+**Thoughts:** Feeling good about writing the first working unit test, more to follow! :metal:

+**Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)